-Leak Alert Pilot Program for Single Family Customers
+Leak Alert Program for Single Family Customers

-Why did I receive a postcard?
+Why did I receive a leak alert?

-This postcard is a courtesy to inform you that the water meter at your home has recorded continuous water usage every hour for a 3-day period.
+Our leak alert is a courtesy to inform you that the water meter at your home has recorded continuous water usage every hour for a 3-day period.
 Typically, there are periods during the day or night, often when residents are sleeping, when water fixtures and irrigation systems would not be running and no water use is occurring.
-Therefore, it is unusual for a household’s meter to register usage continuously for consecutive 24-hour periods and this may indicate a leak in your home.
-You are advised to check for and fix potential leaks or other causes of high water use.
-It is the customer’s responsibility to determine if continuous or high water usage is still occurring at your home.
+Therefore, it is unusual for a household's meter to register usage continuously for consecutive 24-hour periods and this may indicate a leak in your home.
+You are advised to check and fix potential leaks or other causes of high water use.
+It is the customer's responsibility to determine if the continuous or high water usage is still occurring at your home.

 How was the continuous usage identified?